d4n3sh/thedaneshproject/content/posts/2009-11-16-youtube-goes-1080p-hd-this-week.md

 ---
 [<img class="alignnone" title="1080p sample" src="http://lh6.ggpht.com/_0uuFi1arkJE/SvyloXtQUwI/AAAAAAAAARI/_sKxO-q-hsE/s800/hd-1080p%20jpg.jpg" alt="" width="500" />][1]

-YouTube [announced][2] that it&#8217;s rolling out support for 1080p HD format this week.
-Up till now YouTube only went up to 720p but now it&#8217;s going further with 1080p.
+YouTube [announced][2] that it's rolling out support for 1080p HD format this week.
+Up till now YouTube only went up to 720p but now it's going further with 1080p.

 What about all the current HD video already re-encoded into lower quality formats you ask?
 YouTube plans to re-encode all HD video previously uploaded by users into the correct HD formats.

-Like many other Malaysians I&#8217;m not too excited about this.
-We here still don&#8217;t have the bandwidth or the low latency required to enjoy fluid streaming.
+Like many other Malaysians I'm not too excited about this.
+We here still don't have the bandwidth or the low latency required to enjoy fluid streaming.
 Sigh&#8230;..

 Watch [ [THIS VIDEO][3] or [THIS VIDEO][4]] to get a taste of 1080p on YouTube.